UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Strong lensing mass modeling

 \subsection{Model setup}

 Since A2744 is known to be a complex merging cluster, we follow the previously published SL models \citep[e.g.][]{jauzac15,mahler18,bergamini22} and place two PIEMD DM halos in the cluster core, initially centered on the two BCGs but with a free center position that is nonetheless limited to the vicinity ($\lesssim3\arcsec$) of the BCGs.
-In addition, we leave the weights of the two BCGs free as well as those of several other galaxies situated close to multiple images.
+In addition, we leave the weights of the two BCGs free as well as those of several other galaxies situated close to multiple images (see Fig.~\ref{fig:crit_curves}).
 For BCG1 (see section~\ref{sec:cluster_members}) we also leave the ellipticity parameters free but fix them to the \texttt{SExtractor}-measured values for BCG2.

-In order to model the newly discovered SL structures in the north-west and in the north (cf. sections~\ref{sec:cluster_members} and~\ref{sec:multiple_images}), we place two PIEMD halos in the north-western sub-structure, centered on the two BCGs, and another one fixed on the northern BCG.
+In order to model the newly discovered SL structures in the north-west and in the north (see sections~\ref{sec:cluster_members} and~\ref{sec:multiple_images}), we place two PIEMD halos in the north-western sub-structure, centered on the two BCGs, and another one fixed on the northern BCG.
 The centers of the two north-western halos are left free within $3\arcsec$ of their respective BCG.
 We also allow for the ellipticity parameters, weight and the core radius of the NW-BCG2 to vary since it lies very close to the radial images of systems 68 and 69.
-Finally, a cluster galaxy next to images 68.2 and 69.2 is also left with a free weight.
+A cluster galaxy next to images 68.2 and 69.2 is also left with a free weight (see Fig.~\ref{fig:NW-extension}).
+Finally, we fix the value of the reference galaxy core radius in eq.~\eqref{eq:rcore-relation} to $r_{\mathrm{core},\star}=0.2$\,kpc, similar to other SL works \citep[e.g.][]{richard14}.
+Such values, namely $r_{\mathrm{core},\star}=0.2$\,kpc, are typical of elliptical galaxies \citep[e.g.][]{wallington93}.